strongloop/flow-engine/README.md

 - **Execute a task**:
   - use the `task module loading procedure` above to get task's setup function
   - get the properties/values that defined in the assemble for the task and use paramResolver to replace the placeholder into corresponding value if there is
   - pass the properties/values above into the task's setup function: `function (config)`.
-Then a task function should return: `function(req, resp, next)`
+Then a task function should return: `function(context, next)`
-  - call the function we get from previous step and pass the req, resp and next into it. the `next` here is a callback function that is created by the flow, not the one strong-gateway passes to the flow.
+  - call the function we get from previous step and pass the context obj and next function into it. the `next` here is a callback function that is created by the flow, not the one strong-gateway passes to the flow.
-  - when the `next` callback is invoked, the flow engine determinate if there is error by checking the first argument.
+  - when the `next` callback is invoked, the flow engine determinate if there is an error by checking the first argument.
-    - if the first argument presents, the flow engine will perform the `error handling procedure`
+    - if the first argument presents, the flow engine will perform the `Error Handling` procedure
-  - if the local error handling does throw any error or the task finishes without any error, then the flow engine goes to the next task
+  - if the task finishes without any error, then the flow engine goes to the next task

 - **Error Handling**:
   - check if there is local error handling for the task:
     - if yes, then execute the tasks defined in the erorr handling:
-      - when the local error handling finishes, if the local handling throws another error, then go to global error handling.
+      - when the local error handling finishes and the local handling throws another error, then go to global error handling
-      - then the flow ends.
+      - then the flow ends
     - if no, then see if there is any global error handling:
       - no global error handling : use default error handling and then ends the flow
       - global error handling exists: execute the global error handling and then ends the flow

+### The `context` object
+The `context` object should be created before the flow-engine, probably by using a context middleware before the flow-engine middleware.
+The most important thing in the context for the flow-engine is the `request` object.
+Currently, flow-engine uses `context.req` to get request object. flow-engine also uses the `context` object as one of the arguments when invoking every task function.
+Some flow-engine related functions are attached to `context.flow`.
+A task could access `context` object, including retrieving and populating properties.
+When flow-engine finishes, all the information should be stored into the `context` object.
+Having a middleware after the flow-engine middleware is a typical approach to produce the output content and maybe flush/write to the response object at the same time.